pitslug/kOS_Scripts/README.md

 - Add H:M:S to MET (DONE)
 - Add a Max Q readout (DONE)

-- Finalise trajectory code (TESTING) Concept if good, need to fine tune with PID loop
+- Finalise trajectory code (TESTING)
 _________________________________________

+- Change runmode IFs to ELSE IFs.
 - Add references + thanks
 - Staging (including ullage) (NEXT)
+- press any key at end of launch to return to menu

+- Reset the mission timer if it starts in prelaunch
 - Add log files for execution messages
 - Abort Sequences - Failure Checks
 - Fine tune inclination to minimum